loda-lang/loda-programs/programs/oeis/list0.md

 * [A077958](http://oeis.org/A077958) ([L14 program](A077958.asm)): Expansion of 1/(1-2*x^3).
 * [A078008](http://oeis.org/A078008) ([L08 program](A078008.asm)): Expansion of (1-x)/(1 - x - 2*x^2).
 * [A078057](http://oeis.org/A078057) ([L09 program](A078057.asm)): Expansion of (1+x)/(1-2*x-x^2).
+* [A078107](http://oeis.org/A078107) ([L14 program](A078107.asm)): Numbers n such that it is not possible to arrange the numbers from 1 to n in a chain with adjacent links summing to a square.
 * [A078112](http://oeis.org/A078112) ([L05 program](A078112.asm)): Coefficients a(n) in the unique expansion sin(1) = Sum[a(n)/n!, n>=1], where a(n) satisfies 0<=a(n)<n.
 * [A078113](http://oeis.org/A078113) ([L16 program](A078113.asm)): Let u(1)=u(2)=1, u(3)=n, u(k) = (1/2)*abs(2*u(k-1) -u(k-2)-u(k-3)); sequence gives values of n such that sum(k>=1, u(k)) is an integer.
 * [A078309](http://oeis.org/A078309) ([L08 program](A078309.asm)): Numbers that are congruent to {1, 4, 7} mod 10.